facebookresearch/habitat-lab/docs/pages/habitat2.rst

 .. code:: sh

     python -u habitat_baselines/run.py \
-        --exp-config habitat_baselines/config/rearrange/ddppo_place.yaml \
+        --exp-config habitat_baselines/config/rearrange/rl_skill.yaml \
         --run-type train \
-        checkpoint_folder=./place_checkpoints/
+        checkpoint_folder=./place_checkpoints/ \
+        benchmark/rearrange=place

 2. To work on HAB tasks, you must also train a :code:`pick`, :code:`nav_to_obj`, :code:`open_cab`, :code:`close_cab`, :code:`open_fridge`, and :code:`close_fridge` policy.
 To do so, substitute the name of the other skill for :code:`place` in the above command.

-3. By default, the TP-SRL baseline will look for the skill checkpoints as :code:`data/models/[skill name].pth` in the Habitat Lab directory as configured `here for each skill <https://github.com/facebookresearch/habitat-lab/blob/710beab2a5500074793b0c8047e3835fdb8f7b7e/habitat_baselines/config/rearrange/hab/tp_srl.yaml#L94>`__.
+3. By default, the TP-SRL baseline will look for the skill checkpoints as :code:`data/models/[skill name].pth`.
 The :code:`tp-srl.yaml` file can be changed to point to the skills you would like to evaluate, or you can copy the model checkpoints in :code:`data/models/`.

 4. Evaluate the TP-SRL baseline on the :code:`tidy_house` HAB task via:

 .. code:: sh

     python -u habitat_baselines/run.py \
-        --exp-config habitat_baselines/config/rearrange/hab/tp_srl.yaml \
+        --exp-config habitat_baselines/config/rearrange/tp_srl.yaml \
         --run-type eval \
         benchmark/rearrange=tidy_house